-- Access to high quality and inclusive services and facilities - Increased community awareness and understanding (especially in regard to intersectionality) - Increased opportunities to provide feedback
+- o Increased representation and engagement - Access to high quality and inclusive services and facilities - Increased community awareness and understanding (especially regarding intersectionality) - o Increased opportunities to provide feedback.

 Legislative and Policy Context

 The development of Council's first LGBTIQA+ Action Plan is a significant commitment that will not only meet legal requirements but also deliver on a number of key strategies to promote community health, wellbeing and inclusion.